Top 13 Must-Visit Monuments in Algarve: A Journey Through History

 5. Fortaleza de Santa Catarina – Portimão

 The high and picturesque Praia da Rocha beach was where the Fortaleza de Santa Catarina was built in the 17th century to praise the Algarve from attacks by pirates.
 The fort itself overlooks views of the coastline and ocean.
 The strategically placed fort also oversees views of the coastline and ocean.
-Although it is smaller than some other castles, the Fort of Santa Catherine presents visitors with an exciting display of the military history of Portugal while also being a good place to enjoy the far-reaching views.
+Although it is smaller than some other castles, the Fort of Santa Catherine presents visitors with an exciting display of Portugal's military history, while also offering a great place to enjoy the far-reaching views.

-Along with some beautiful beaches in the surrounding area, the Fortaleza de Santa Catarina is great for mixing history with beach time.
+Along with some beautiful beaches in the surrounding area, the Fortaleza de Santa Catarina is a great spot for combining history with beach time.

 6. Castelo de Paderne (Paderne Castle)